genepattern/genepattern-notebook/README.md

 ### Install Python

 In order to get the GenePattern Notebook working you will first need to install a compatible version of Python.
-This means you will need Python 3.4+.
+This means you will need Python 3.6+.
 We recommend using the [Anaconda](https://www.anaconda.com/download/#macos) Python distribution.
 This is a scientific version of Python that ships with many of the most popular Python packages for science, math and data analysis (ex: NumPy, SciPy, Pandas, Matplotlib, IPython, etc.).

-**Note for Mac Users:** Mac comes with Python, but you will need to install a newer version, as OSX ships with Python 2.
+**Note for Mac Users:** Mac comes with Python, but if you have an older version of the OS you will need to install a newer version, as many older versions of MacOS ship with Python 2.

 ### Install GenePattern Notebook from GitHub